 The research described in the following papers was made possible by generous funding from a number of institutions, including the National Institutes of Mental Health, John & Lisa Pritzker Family Fund, Substance Abuse and Mental Health Services Administration, the Robert Wood Johnson Foundation, and San Francisco State University

-Narayan, A. J., Hagan, M. J., Cohodes, E., Rivera, L. M., & Lieberman, A. F. (in press).
+Narayan, A. J., Hagan, M. J., Cohodes, E., Rivera, L. M., & Lieberman, A. F. (2016).
 Early childhood victimization and physical intimate partner violence during pregnancy: A developmental and person-oriented approach.
-Journal of Interpersonal Violence.
+Journal of Interpersonal Violence, 1-24.

 Hagan, M.J., Sulik, M.J., & Lieberman, A.F.
 (2016).
 Traumatic life events and psychopathology in a high risk, ethnically diverse sample of young children: A person-centered approach.
 Journal of Abnormal Child Psychology, 44, 833-844.

 Cohodes, E., Hagan, M.J., Naranyan, A., & Lieberman, A.F.
 (2016).
 Matched trauma: The role of parents' and children's shared experiences of childhood trauma in predicting parental report of children's trauma-related symptomatology.
 Journal of Trauma & Dissociation, 17, 81-96.

 Luecken, L.J., Hagan, M.J., Wolchik, S.A., Sandler, I.N., & Tein, J-Y. (2016).
 A longitudinal study of the effects of child-reported maternal warmth on cortisol stress response 15 years after parental divorce.
 Psychosomatic Medicine, 78, 163-170.